Arad, Romania: Name

 All names of the city come from the name of its first ispán, Arad (deriving from Hungarian úr, meaning 'lord').
-During national communism and Dacianism, the ancient Ziridava fortress name was to be added to Arad in a similar way as Napoca was to Cluj, (Cluj-Napoca) but this was not done.
+During national communism and Dacianism, the ancient Ziridava fortress name was to be added to Arad, in a similar way as Napoca was to Cluj, (Cluj-Napoca), but this was not done.

 History

 The evidence of Pre-Indo-European civilisation occurs with the establishment of the first settlement on the northern bank of the Mureş River in the 5th millennium BC, and the extension of the human settlements on the left bank of the Mureş River occurs in the 4th millennium BC.
 In the 3rd millennium BC prosperous settlements appear on both banks and on the islands of the Mureş River belonging to an Indo-European civilisation, which peaked around 1000 BC.
 Excavations made for the foundations of the Astoria Hotel found a human skeleton from the Bronze Age.

 The first Dacian settlements appear in the 1st millennium BC.
-In the 5th century a group of Scythians settled in the region but were assimilated by the Dacians.
+In the 5th century a group of Scythians settled in the region.
 And between the 4th and 3rd centuries, the Celts settled on both banks of the Mureş River, in the vicinity of the existing settlements.
-The coexistence of the Celts lasted about two centuries and ended with their assimilation by the more numerous Dacians.

 The Dacian settlement in the south of the Micălaca district was conquered by the Roman troops between 101 and 102.
-During the Second Dacian War (105-106), the Emperor Trajan conquered territories north of Mureş River, making them part of the Roman Dacia.
+During the Second Dacian War (105–106), the Emperor Trajan conquered territories north of Mureş River, making them part of the Roman Dacia.
 In the Aradul Nou area, the Roman army built the fort Castra of Aradul Nou that housed the legion Legio IV Flavia Felix.
 During the period between the 2nd and 4th centuries Dacian and Sarmatian settlements were present in the area of today's city, with intense commercial relations with the Roman Empire.

 In the 10th century the Hungarians began their expansion in Transylvania, one of the main access routes being the valley of Mureş.
 Ruler Glad, under the threat of the Hungarian expansion, built a fortress at Vladimirescu-Schanzen, which the Hungarians conquered and destroyed in the middle of the tenth century.
 Another ruler, Achtum, rebuilt it but the Hungarians destroyed it again in 1028.